artxia/backup/rocket-booster-proxy/README.md

 Reflare implements express-like route matching.
 Reflare matches the path and HTTP method of each incoming request with the list of route definitions and forwards the request to the first matched route.

 - `path`: The path that matches the route
-- `methods`: The list of HTTP methods that matches the route
+- `methods`: The list of HTTP methods that match the route

 ```ts
 // Matches all requests